jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Should we define a default DNP map?
 Maybe just use what we have for the 32-pin template?
 - Only one function can be changed per change mode activation?
 	- I think this isn't necessary?
-- When yellow handle is pulled on one phase, it trips all 3 if 3ph LO, but only trips the one if in 1ph LO
+- When yellow handle is pulled on one phase, it trips all 3 if in 3ph LO mode, but only trips the one if in 1ph LO mode
 	- should we add this?
 -  If the the control shuts down due to low battery voltage before AC power is restored, and the connected energized recloser is CLOSED, it will only TRIP and LOCKOUT via front panel pushbutton command.
 	- can we do this?
 - Lockout LED (only one) is green on Form6, should we change ours to green?
 Also, it blinks when in 1ph-1LO mode and 1/2 phases are in lockout, but not all 3.
 Maybe implement if a phase is locked out, but not all 3 are, the locked out phases blink?
 - In the event of main microprocessor failure, the trip circuit can operate independent of the main microprocessor
 	- can we do this?
-- For HLT, there's a multiple different behaviors for F6:
-	- HLT opens all 3 phases independent mode or timing that defines the trip time.
-If any one phase is already open and HLT is activate the other 2 phases will **NOT**  open.
-	- HLT opens all 3 phases independent mode or timing that defines the trip time.
-If any one phase is already open and HLT is activate the other 2 phases will immediately open.
-	- specific curve allowed to be programmed for HLT?
-	- form 6 allowed activation from other sources, but only allowed deactivation when all sources are disabled
-		- may only be reset by the source that set it (if activated at the operator panel, must be deactivated there, and not by SCADA)
-	- Add definite time delay for HLT elements?
-	- HLT will act on whatever is fastest, active curve or time delay
-	- If above ground pickup and below phase, trips all 3 phases on TCC1 or HLT definite time delay?
 - Use spare PB's for ALT2/3?
 - Is there a possibility for 52A/B discrepancy?